Medicare and Hearing Aids

-Starting in mid-October 2022, you may be able to purchase hearing aids without a prescription.
+As of October 2022, you may be able to purchase hearing aids without a prescription.
 The FDA has approved over-the-counter hearing aids for individuals with mild to moderate hearing impairment.
 This ruling will help expand hearing aid access by lowering the cost of hearing aids in comparison to prescription hearing aids.

 Some Medicare Advantage plans offer an allowance on over-the-counter supplies.
 Medicare Advantage plans with OTC benefits provide a set amount of money to spend on specific over-the-counter items.
 Not all Medicare Advantage plans offer OTC benefits, so it’s important to compare plan benefits prior to enrollment.

 No. When you are enrolled in Original Medicare, just like all non-covered hearing services, you will be responsible for 100% of the cost out-of-pocket.
 While Medicare Parts A and B do not offer coverage in this area, many Medicare Advantage (Part C) plans offer benefits that cover some or all of the cost of hearing aids and fitting exams.

 Medicare Annual Enrollment Period runs each year from October 15 to December 7.
 What is the Annual Enrollment Period vs. Open Enrollment Period?

 Initial Enrollment Period (IEP)

 Your Initial Enrollment Period generally surrounds your 65th birthday but may occur if you otherwise become eligible for Medicare for the first time.

 1-800-991-4407 / TTY 711

 Aetna® Anthem® Cigna Healthcare® Humana® UnitedHealthcare®